Exposure Updated 8 min read

 Tampa’s ship repair yards and Gulf Coast power plants created a second major corridor of occupational asbestos exposure.

-Florida has 104 documented asbestos exposure sites spanning shipyards, military bases, power plants, and commercial construction across the state.
+Florida has extensive documented industrial asbestos exposure spanning shipyards, military bases, power plants, and commercial construction across the state.

 Florida’s position as the state with the second-highest total mesothelioma cases in the country traces to two overlapping forces: a coastline lined with naval shipyards and ship repair facilities, and a network of military installations that stretched from Pensacola to Key West.